 The process isn’t as difficult as it seems, but some requirements are necessary to have your corporation approved.
-In this brief guide, we’ll show you how to form your corporation.
+In this brief guide, we’ll show you how to form your Alabama nonprofit corporation.

 Select initial directors

 You’ll need to choose your initial directors to set up the corporation.
-The State of Alabama requires you to choose at least three, unrelated directors but you may choose more.
+The State of Alabama requires you to choose at least three unrelated directors but you can choose more.
 The directors aren’t required to live in the State of Alabama.

 Choose a name

 Your name will represent your brand and what your corporation stands for, so you’ll want to choose it wisely.
 You’ll need to make sure that the name you’re choosing isn’t already taken by a corporation in Alabama.
-You can search the Alabama Secretary of State website to see if the name you have in mind is already in use.
+You can conduct an Alabama business entity search to see if the name you have in mind is already in use.